-Actions Lead Start Complete Success Measure Deliverable listed in the Council Plan Council Priority the pandemic and supporting the sector to recover well, retain new volunteers and thrive New council wid VCS infrastructu model and contr place re 29.Invest in new technology and develop self-serve options in local libraries Don Gibbs April 2020 March 2021 Replace self-ser machines in 25 I libraries Empowered and self- sufficient communities/ Value for money 30.Build the capacity of, and support local communities in the transfer of designated libraries to community management Don Gibbs January 2019 March 2021 Transferred five libraries to community management by 2021 ✓ Empowered and self- sufficient communities/ Value for money 31.
-Develop a joined-up council-wide strategy and approach (on early intervention and prevention) which supports planning and investment now, for the future Emma Alexander May 2019 March 2021 Approach develor and linked to a v future vision for Derbyshire Investment plans support future vi in place vider s, to A focus on prevention and early intervention
+Actions Lead Start Complete Success Measures Deliverable listed in the Council Plan Council Priority 29.
+Invest in new technology and develop self-serve options in local libraries Don Gibbs April 2020 March 2021 Replace self- service machines in 25 DCC libraries × Empowered and self- sufficient communities/ Value for money 30.
+Build the capacity of, and support local communities in the transfer of designated libraries to community management Don Gibbs January 2019 March 2021 Transferred five libraries to community management by 2021 ✓ Empowered and self- sufficient communities/ Value for money 31.
+Develop a joined- up council-wide strategy and approach (on early intervention and prevention) which supports planning and investment now, for the future Emma Alexander May 2019 March 2021 Approach developed and linked to a wider future vision for Derbyshire Investment plans, to support future vision, in place A focus on prevention and early intervention

 Actions Lead Start Complete Success Measures Deliverable listed in the Council Plan Council Priority 32.
 Develop a corporate approach to demand management across the Council Emma Alexander May 2019 March 2021 Corporate approach and strategy developed × A focus on prevention and early intervention 33.
-Deliver priority actions from the Enterprising Council Strategy and embed the approach with staff and partners Emma Alexander January 2019 March 2021 Received positive feedback from the Corporate Peer Challenge follow-up visit in 2020 regarding staff and partners' understanding of the Enterprising Council approach ✓ High- performing council services 34.
-Maximise the effectiveness of the Council's operating model and strengthen the One Council approach to enable high-performing services Emma Alexander March 2017 December 2020 Received positive feedback from the Corporate Peer Challenge follow-up visit in 2020 regarding clarity if the operating model and implementation of the One Council approach ✓ High- performing council services
+Deliver priority actions from the Enterprising Council Strategy and embed the approach with staff and partners Emma Alexander January 2019 March 2021 Received positive feedback from the Corporate Peer Challenge follow-up visit in 2020 regarding staff and partners' understanding of the Enterprising Council approach √ High- performing council services 34.
+Maximise the effectiveness of the Council's operating model and strengthen the One Council approach to enable high-performing services Emma Alexander March 2017 December 2020 Received positive feedback from the Corporate Peer Challenge follow-up visit in 2020 regarding clarity if the operating model and implementation of ✓ High- performing council services

-Actions Lead Start Complete Success Measures Deliverable listed in the Council Plan Council Priority 35.
-Review communications activity (structures and processes) and implement resulting actions Emma Crapper July 2019 July 2022 Increased engagement through communication channels × High- performing council services/Value for money 36.
-Embed improved resident focus through the development of a new Customer Experience Strategy Emma Crapper March 2019 December 2021 Increased resident satisfaction with the Council Increased the number of compliments about Council services Monitored customer complaints √ High- performing council services 37.Deliver the new Channel Shift Strategy Emma Crapper July 2019 March 2021 Reduced incoming call volumes into Call Derbyshire Increased number of services accessed via Council websites and other digital channels ✓ High- performing council services
+Actions Lead Start Complete Success Measures Deliverable listed in the Council Plan Council Priority the One Council approach 35.
+Review communications activity (structures and processes) and implement resulting actions Emma Crapper July 2019 July 2022 Increased engagement through communication channels × High- performing council services/Valu e for money 36.
+Embed improved resident focus through the development of a new Customer Experience Strategy Emma Crapper March 2019 December 2021 Increased resident satisfaction with the Council Increased the number of compliments about Council services Monitored customer complaints √ High- performing council services 37.
+Deliver the new Channel Shift Strategy Emma Crapper July 2019 March 2021 Reduced incoming call volumes into Call Derbyshire Increased number of services ✓ High- performing council services